 Did you know that Middle Eastern cultures, where Arabic is widely spoken, pride themselves on their hospitality and have a history of being gracious hosts?
 This is just one tidbit of many to take into account when considering learning Arabic.

 Furthermore, because of the shortage of people in the Western world who speak Arabic, learning it can automatically make you a standout in any job market or field.
-(And did you know the Arab-speaking world has a combined GDP of $2.5 trillion?)

 All of these facts marry to create an especially ripe stomping ground for multilingual business people, journalists and politicians—these are industries that’ll be key in the growth of Arabic in the coming years.